-Recent Amendments in Arbitration and Reconciliation Act
+Recent Amendments in Arbitration

-SUBMITTED BY: G. MADHAVI LAKSHMI
+Written by: G. MADHAVI LAKSHMI

 On 4 November 2020, the President of India promulgated the Arbitration and Conciliation (Amendment) Ordinance, 2020 (Ordinance), which amends sections 36 (Enforcement) and 43-J (Norms for accreditation) of the Arbitration and Conciliation Act, 1996 (Arbitration Act).
 The Ordinance also omits the eighth schedule of the Arbitration Act, which deals with the qualifications and experience of arbitrators.